 International Cooperation

-OECD Development Assistance Committee data show that net development assistance inflows to Kazakhstan increased from $15.4 million in 1993 to a peak of $338.1 million in 2008 before dropping off every year since then to less than $60 million in 2017.
-While Kazakhstan became an upper middle-income country (as per World Bank classification) in 2006, the reduction in foreign aid began to manifest itself with a lag of three years or so.
-It is now assumed that Kazakhstan should spend more of its own money on domestic development goals.
-Having spent over $500 million on humanitarian projects in third countries since 1997, Kazakhstan launched its own official development assistance (ODA) program in April 2017.
-A special law and a strategic plan through 2025 were adopted.
+OECD Development Assistance Committee data show that net development assistance inflows to Kazakhstan rose from $15.4 million in 1993 to a peak of $338.1 million in 2008, before declining each year since then to less than $60 million in 2017.
+Although Kazakhstan became an upper-middle-income country (as per the World Bank’s classification) in 2006, the associated reductions in foreign aid began to appear after a lag of about three years.
+Since then, it has been assumed that Kazakhstan should allocate more of its own resources to domestic development goals.

 Effective use of support